 b.
 Low awareness of institutions and

-stakeholders regarding possibility and the 0 0 0 0 0
+stakeholders regarding possibility and the

-benefits of Validation of Non-formal and
+benefits of Validation of Non-formal and 0 0 0 0 0

 Informal Learning.

 C. Validation of Non-formal and Informal

 Learning assessments not aligned with

 national qualifications and reference 0 0 0 0 0

 frameworks describing learning outcomes.

 d.
 Integration of validation of non-formal and

 informal Learning with frameworks for 0 0 0 0 0

 education and training systems.

 e.
 Validation stakeholders' perception that

 Validation of Non-formal and Informal

 Learning leads to increased substitution of 0 0 0 0 0

 formal education.

 f.
 General public's perception of the proven

 benefits (monetary or non-monetary) of the

 recognition of their knowledge and 0 0 0 0 0

 competences.

 g.
 Candidate's personal capacity to enter into a

-VNIL process (linguistic difficulties, social 0 0 0
+VNIL process (linguistic difficulties, social

-background/ geographical area limitations, 0 0
+background/ geographical area limitations, 0 0 0 0 0

 low motivation).

 h.
 Complexity of validation processes.
 0 0 0 0 0

 i.
 Multiple governmental departments

 involved in Validation of Non-formal and 0 0 0 0 0

 Informal Learning procedures.

 j.
 Lack of support and involvement by social

 partners.
 0 0 0 0 0

 k.
 Lack of financial motivation for training

-institutions to pursue Validation of Non- 0 0 0 0 0
+institutions to pursue Validation of Non- 0 0 0 0

 formal and Informal Learning progress.

-l.
-Employers do not encourage validation procedures, for fear of wage claims.
+Ι. Employers do not encourage validation procedures, for fear of wage claims.
 0 0 0 0 0 m.
 Candidates frequently drop out of validation processes, following the award of partial qualifications by assessment panels.
-0 0 0 0 0 n.
+0 0 0 0 n.
 Difficulty of developing ICT-based assessments that capture dimensions of non-formal and informal learning.
 0 0 0 0 0 0.
-Availability of sufficient numbers of competent assessors/validation practitioners.
+Availability of sufficient numbers of competent assessors/ validation practitioners.
 0 0 0 0 0 p.
 Lack of a dedicated authority mandated to manage funds for validation purposes.
 0 0 0 0 0 q.
 Lack of funding towards validation purposes.
 0 0 0 0 0 r.
 Standards setting organisations' difficulty in matching occupational and qualification standards.
 0 0 0 0 0 S. Lack of a comprehensive monitoring and evaluation system for VNIL.
 0 0 0 0 0 t.
-Lack of staff specially trained to assess/validate prior learning.
-0 0 0 0 0 eff icient implementation of a common validation framework in childcare?
-(Up to three answers) Awareness raising campaigns for VNIL benefits' Additional motivation for VNIL promotion Encouraging accreditation as a step to access qualifications Better communication & cooperation among social partners and stakeholders (from labour market, VET providers, higher education) Clarification of responsibilities and processes among entities involved in the VNIL process (cross-institutional cooperation) Simplification of the VNIL process and requirements
+Lack of staff specially trained to assess/ validate prior learning.
+0 0 0 0 0

+- 7. In your experience, which are the most urgent actions that could facilitate the faster and more efficient implementation of a common validation framework in childcare?
+(Up to three answers) - □ Awareness raising campaigns for VNIL benefits' - □ Additional motivation for VNIL promotion - □ Encouraging accreditation as a step to access qualifications - Better communication & cooperation among social partners and stakeholders (from labour market, VET providers, higher education) - □ Clarification of responsibilities and processes among entities involved in the VNIL process (cross-institutional cooperation) - □ Simplification of the VNIL process and requirements